AlbatrossBill/Deploy-postgresql-using-Anaconda/README.md

 # Deploy-postgresql-using-Anaconda
 # Windows 10 x64
 Install Anaconda postgresql, and using PostgreSQL to manage.
 When using Anaconda postgresql might cause issues show up.
-Here is few of many approachs that can solve the problems.
+Here are few of many approachs that can solve the problems.
 ## 1. Install Anaconda
 https://www.anaconda.com/distribution/#windows
 ## 2. Run Anaconda Prompt with Adminstrator